-With expert guidance from a single supervisor or two co-supervisors, you'll carry out an extensive independent research project on a topic of your choice and produce a thesis of up to 100,000 words.
+With expert guidance from two co-supervisors, you'll carry out an extensive independent research project on a topic of your choice and produce a thesis of up to 100,000 words.

 This degree presents the opportunity to gain expertise in your area of interest while also honing a range of transferable skills.
 On graduating, you'll be very well prepared for specialist career paths both within academia and beyond.

 When you first join us, you'll complete a series of induction activities that will prepare you for your upcoming research.
 You'll have access to additional training and resources on academic skills during your degree.

 Once you begin your studies, you'll work closely with your supervisors to outline the content and structure of your project, as well as the process and schedule you'll follow.
 This helps to ensure that your research will be a significant, original contribution to your field that you can realistically complete within the timescale.